King's Quest (2015 video game): Plot

-In King's Quest, King Graham shares his previous adventures with his curious granddaughter, Gwendolyn.
-It is through these tales that Gwendolyn learns about the life led by her grandfather.
+King Graham shares his previous adventures with his curious granddaughter, Gwendolyn, teaching her about his life.

-Along with new stories, the series re-imagines certain events, elements and backstories from previous games.
+The series re-imagines certain events, elements, and backstories from previous games.
 Some of Graham's backstory even differs from that given in Sierra's previous material.
 Rather than having grown up in Daventry, he is now an outsider that has recently come to the land.
 The main tale of Chapter I, according to Graham, is from the time when he was but a lad, before he was a knight, and before he came to Daventry for the first time from Llewdor.
 He has only read about Daventry from travel guides he used to read as a child, and could not wait to see its famous landmarks for himself (the kingdom is reimagined as a bustling walled city surrounding Castle Daventry, where as in the original game the castle was a lonely keep, surrounded by mostly wilderness).